Jungian Therapy

 In trans and gender-diverse individuals, the interplay between feminine and masculine energies can be unique.
 Jung's beliefs on feminine and masculine energies may now be considered outdated as they did not consider the experiences of transgender, gender-diverse, and non-heterosexual individuals.
 However, his theory continues to be studied today due to its significance in psychological history.

-Psychoanalysis inspired many areas of Jungian therapy, as Freud and Jung worked together for a time on the development of psychoanalysis.
+Psychoanalysis inspired many areas of Jungian counseling, as Freud and Jung worked together for a time on the development of psychoanalysis.
 Through therapy, therapists work to combine the conscious and unconscious mind to look for the meaning of behaviors and emotions analytically.

 In psychoanalysis, a therapist may examine your dreams or art pieces and consider their meaning.
 Jungian therapists might consider potential meanings even if you're unsure of them.
 However, interpretations can be subjective, and describing meaning can be complex.
 Additionally, in modern psychology, these processes may be controversial, as many studies have shown that false memories can arise from therapist suggestions on unconscious "memories."